tidev/ti.facebook/README.md

     </dict>
 </array>
 ```
+To define a url scheme suffix for multiple apps sharing the same facebook app ID, simply add the suffix (in lower case and must start with a letter) to the relevant string under the CFBundleURLSchemes key.
+In this example, it will look like fb134793934930foo if you are adding the suffix foo.
+This will also require additional configurations in the facebook dashboard, see https://developers.facebook.com/docs/ios/troubleshooting#sharedappid for details.
 On the android platform, in tiapp.xml or AndroidManifest.xml you must declare the following inside the \<application\> node
 ```xml
 <activity android:name="com.facebook.LoginActivity" android:theme="@android:style/Theme.Translucent.NoTitleBar" android:label="YourAppName"/>